ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

-The key identifier for an Issuer Private and Public Key (skI, pkI), denoted `token_key_id`, is computed as SHA256(encoded_key), where encoded_key is a DER-encoded SubjectPublicKeyInfo {{?RFC5280}} (SPKI) object carrying pkI as a DER-encoded RSAPublicKey value {{?RFC5756}} in the the subjectPublicKey field.
+The key identifier for an Issuer Private and Public Key (skI, pkI), denoted `token_key_id`, is computed as SHA256(encoded_key), where encoded_key is a DER-encoded SubjectPublicKeyInfo {{?RFC5280}} (SPKI) object carrying pkI as a DER-encoded RSAPublicKey value {{?RFC5756}} in the subjectPublicKey field.
 Additionally, the SPKI object MUST use the id-RSASSA-PSS object identifier in the algorithm field within the SPKI object, the parameters field MUST contain a RSASSA-PSS-params value, and MUST include the hashAlgorithm,